sajjadhussa1n/CS470-Machine-Learning-2025/lectures/9_intoduction_to_neural_networks/lecture_notes.md

 ```

 ### Output Layer Activation Functions
-The choice of output activation depends on the problem type:
+The choice of output activation function depends entirely on the specific problem type being solved.

 **Linear/No Activation:**
+Linear or no activation is used for regression problems predicting any real value, such as house prices or temperature readings.

 ```math